practicusai/docs/docs/api-reference.md

 # let's also assume the .pmml file has column and target names in it
 practicus.export_model("some_R_model.pmml", output_path="some_R_model.xlsx", num_rows=150)

-# Please check the Samples section for more..
+# Please check the Samples' section for more..
 ```

 ### export_model limitations

-Practicus AI is new and we are looking forward to hearing your feedback on adding new features. some of our current limitations are:
+Practicus AI is new, and we are looking forward to hearing your feedback on adding new features. some of our current limitations are:

 - Exported models need to have fewer than 16,384 columns.